 • 4 garlic cloves, minced very finely

-• 1 lb rotisserie chicken, cooked and shredded, about 4 cups
+• 1 pound rotisserie chicken, shredded, about 4 cups

 • 30 corn tortillas